 The SELPA Board and management establishes allocations for all ending fund balances and carryover monies so that they may directly benefit the districts and students we serve in Santa Barbara County.
-Accounts established for such things as legal fees, non-public school placements, professional development and trainings that were not fully expended are brought before the SELPA JPA Board for reallocation in the 2023-2024 school year.
-The JPA Board allocated \$1,697,077 of Ending Fund Balance to continue to provide Mental Health Services and shared cost pools for mental health non-public schools through the 2023-2024 school year, as SELPA will no longer receive Mental Health funding beginning 2023-2024.
+Accounts established for such things as legal fees, non-public school placements, professional development and trainings that were not fully expended are brought before the SELPA JPA Board for reallocation in the subsequent school year.
+From the June 30, 2023 ending fund balance, the JPA Board allocated \$1,697,077 of Ending Fund Balance to continue to provide Mental Health Services and shared cost pools for mental health non-public schools through the 2023-2024 school year, as SELPA will no longer receive Mental Health funding beginning 2023-2024.
+During 2023-2024 they approved a plan to begin using federal funding in 2024-2025 to continue to fund these items.
+As a result of this shift, the ending fund balance from June 30, 2023 to June 30, 2024 will showed a significant decrease.